Industrial goods industry trends

 External factors like fluctuating material costs, trade barriers, and stricter export controls are driving localized production and diversified supply chains.
 Social pressures for transparency and sustainability are further shaping the segment, pushing it toward smarter, greener, and more resilient practices.

-Summary: Components that double as structural elements and energy storage systems are transforming lightweight and multifunctional designs.
+Summary: Components that serve dual purposes, such as structural support and energy storage (e.g., batteries).

 Time to Impact: 6-8 years